 How Local Mill Demand Sets the Floor — and the Ceiling

-Buyer demand on a Marion County tract is shaped by the Hamilton and Winfield mill cluster, Mississippi-state-line buyers reaching east, and Tuscaloosa-shed pulp and chip-n-saw demand.
+Buyer demand on a Marion County tract is shaped by the Hamilton and Winfield mill cluster, Mississippi-state-line buyers reaching east, and Tuscaloosa-area pulp and chip-n-saw demand.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: true foothill terrain, Sipsey-watershed hardwood quality, and a cross-state buyer pool that rewards proper exposure.
 A direct, walk-up offer almost never reflects that reality.